Azure/terraform/quickstart/101-resource-group/readme.md

 ## Example

-To see how to run this example, see [https://docs.microsoft.com/azure/developer/terraform/create-resource-group]
+To see how to run this example, see [Create an Azure resource group using Terraform](https://docs.microsoft.com/azure/developer/terraform/create-resource-group).